AdobeDocs/pass.en/help/authentication/iostvos-sdk-cookbook.md

       * If there was some other type of error (connection error, network error, etc.) then display an appropriate error message to the user.

 1. Validate the Short Media Token.
-    Use the Adobe Pass authentication Media Token Verifier library to verify the short-lived media token returned from the [getAuthorization()](#$getAuthZ) call above:
+    Use the Adobe Pass Authentication Media Token Verifier library to verify the short-lived media token returned from the [getAuthorization()](#$getAuthZ) call above:

     * If the validation succeeds: Play the requested media for the user.
     * If the validation fails: The AuthZ token was invalid, the media request should be refused, and an error message should be displayed to the user.